We are plastic.

 Curiosity isn’t a color.

-They determine whether a personality does anything meaningful at all.
+They control whether a personality does anything meaningful at all.

 Answer honestly.